Data-driven Spatial Classification using Multi-Arm Bandits for Monitoring with Energy-Constrained Mobile Robots: Acknowledgements

 \subsection{Proof of Proposition~\ref{prop:finite_time}}

 We simplify the analysis by considering the data collected only at $\cale_p$ at each epoch $p$ and ignore the effect of data collected along the way on the classification.
 Due to the monotonicity of $U_l$ and $|\calh_l|$, such an analysis holds even when Algorithm~\ref{algo:high_level} uses data collected along the way.
-Thus, we analyze Algorithm~\ref{algo:high_level} by studying the corresponding bandit problem $(\candidate,\{\mu_l\}_{l\in\candidate},\theta,\delta,\epsilon)$~\cite{pmlr-v51-jun16}, and ignore the effect of the sensor paths on the classification.
+Consequently, we study the corresponding bandit problem $(\candidate,\{\mu_l\}_{l\in\candidate},\theta,\delta,\epsilon)$~\cite{pmlr-v51-jun16}, and ignore the effect of the sensor paths on the classification.